FREE STANDARD SHIPPING (UK) ON ORDERS OVER £30

 This memoir, told in gloriously comic vignettes, is an utterly joyful reflection on living – and sometimes thriving (sometimes not) – with anxiety.

-Miss Dior is a story of freedom and fascism, beauty and betrayal, roses and repression, and how the polished surface of fashion conceals hidden depths.
+Miss Dior is a wartime story of freedom and fascism, beauty and betrayal.

 A magisterial and profoundly perceptive survey of Britain’s post-war role on the global stage, from Suez to Brexit.